anonymous-a31kd/DeepOracle/README.md

 # Execute exception Inference
 python exception_judge.py work_dir
 ```
-* work_dir represents the working directory, which should include inputs.csv, meta.csv, context.csv
+* `work_dir` represents the working directory, which should include inputs.csv, meta.csv, context.csv

+* `inputs.csv`:
+Contains the focal method, test prefixes, and related input information used for generation.

+* `meta.csv`:
+Stores metadata of the test prefixes, such as test_name and project_id used during generation and analysis.

+* `context.csv`:
+Stores the class-level context of the focal method.
 ---

 # Reproduction